Rosie Napravnik: The Best Female Jockey of All-Time

 The 2013 Triple Crown Mounts

 Rosie rode the filly Unlimited Budget in the Belmont Stakes, breaking from post 13.
-She finished in 6th place, a disappointing finish for the filly but understandable in her first start against males and battling the sloppy track conditions.
+She finished in 6th place—a disappointing finish for the filly but understandable in her first start against males and battling the sloppy track conditions.

-Only the third female to ever ride in the Preakness Stakes, Rosie finished in 3rd place on Mylute to set the standard as the best finish in the race by her gender.
+Only the third female to ever ride in the Preakness Stakes, Rosie finished in 3rd place on Mylute to set the standard as the best finish in the race by someone of her gender.
 She insisted after the race that she hates to be compared to other females from the past and wants to feel like she can compete with anyone.

 The Early Years

 Over the next few years, she remained in the top 50 nationally but didn't really have a huge victory that would make her known to all of the world's top owners and trainers.
-She had the label of "good female jockey", which meant that she was trusted enough to win consistently at the small- and medium-sized tracks, but not good enough to get the Triple Crown horses.
-It seemed like she was going to be stuck in the same place forever due to the fact that many owners simply will not use a woman on their best stock.
+She had the label of "good female jockey," which meant that she was trusted enough to win consistently at the small- and medium-sized tracks, but not good enough to get the Triple Crown horses.
+It seemed like she was going to be stuck in the same place forever due to the fact that many owners simply would not use a woman on their best stock.

 Triviaview quiz statistics